HTML Developer Roadmap

 A clear path to structuring the web from day one

-This html roadmap for beginners is designed as a practical entry into web development, not a theory-heavy overview.
+This HTML developer roadmap is designed as a practical entry into web development, not a theory-heavy overview.
 It explains what HTML actually does in modern websites and why it remains foundational for every frontend role.
 The roadmap focuses on structure, semantics, and real usage rather than memorizing tags.
 If your goal is to understand how the web is built at its core, this roadmap provides the right starting point.

 - Final outcome: ability to build well-structured, accessible HTML documents confidently